mablack/cordova-diagnostic-plugin/README.md

 ### requestCameraAuthorization()

 Requests camera authorization for the application.

+Notes for iOS:
- On iOS, should only be called if authorization status is NOT_DETERMINED.
+ - Should only be called if authorization status is NOT_DETERMINED.
 Calling it when in any other state will have no effect.

 Notes for Android:
  - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
  - This only requests run-time permission for `READ_EXTERNAL_STORAGE` (not `CAMERA`) - see [Android Camera permissions](#android-camera-permissions).